GanguLabs/search-obsidian-browser-extension/README.md

 4. Configure the plugin in Obsidian, set the port number, authentication token, and the vault name in the Chrome extension.

 ## TODO
+- [ ] include bing searches
+- [ ] render results in a collapsible drop-down
+- [ ] display the count of results - helpful if there are not results
+- [ ] use remark-grm to render makrdown
 - [ ] Transfer to [esbuild](https://github.com/Debdut/browser-extension) from webpack

 ## Credits